alien-head/gray-matter/README.md

 * Run `./gradlew check` to run all checks, including tests.
 * Run `./gradlew clean` to clean all build outputs.

+#### Dependencies
+Dependency versions are centralized in `gradle.properties`.
+New dependencies should be added to this list in alphabetical order.

+Gray-matter requires an installation of Java 21.
+The Temurin SDK is recommended.

 ### Running locally
 Three nodes are configured to run locally if you use IntelliJ.
 The run configurations should be automatically added to your IDE.